AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 If you understand the underlying problems each Cascade's features are solving you can prioritize your Cascades by business need.
 You can also minimize the scope to as small a feature as possible that solves the problem.

 For example, a steakholder may ask for a way to automate emailing data in a web app.
 You flush out that the underlying problem is quickly sharing data.
 So you design a Cascade to   ensure your UI's URLs are unique and shareable and add a Share button to your screens.
+The spec is detailed, the feature itself is far smaller than requested.

 I find that Agile attempts to artificially compensate for poor understanding of underlying problems with sprint timelines.